-House to vote on expansive police reform bill named in honor of George Floyd
+House passes expansive police reform bill named in honor of George Floyd

 “To make our communities safer, we must begin by rebuilding trust between law enforcement and the people they are entrusted to serve and protect,” the White House said.
 “We cannot rebuild that trust if we do not hold police officers accountable for abuses of power and tackle systemic misconduct — and systemic racism — in police departments.”

-Republicans have argued that the legislation’s federal mandates go too far and would weaken the ability of officers to do their job.
+Republicans argued that the legislation’s federal mandates go too far and would weaken the ability of officers to do their job.
 In a narrower proposal of their own last year, Senate Republicans left intact the “qualified immunity” standard; the legislation failed to advance in the Senate, where it needed 60 votes to proceed.

+Ahead of the vote, GOP lawmakers assailed the legislation as a defund-the- police effort.

+“You say this is reform bill and I say that’s B.S.
+Your own conference members have been advocating for the defunding of our local police officers, calling them names I cannot and will not repeat here today,” said Rep. Kathryn Cammack (R-Fla.), who gave an impassioned floor speech about being the wife of a first responder.

 The House bill also faces the likelihood of a filibuster and other significant obstacles in the evenly divided Senate.
 Still, Bass said Democrats are full of “renewed hope that this bill will be signed into law.”